inpe-cdsr/catalog/README.md

 Existing volumes in development mode:

-  - `/app`: this folder needs to point to the [catalog-frontend](https://github.com/inpe-cdsr/catalog-frontend) source code, that is the [portal](https://github.com/inpe-cdsr/catalog-frontend/tree/master/portal) folder.
+- `/app`: this folder needs to point to the [catalog-frontend](https://github.com/inpe-cdsr/catalog-frontend) source code, that is the [portal](https://github.com/inpe-cdsr/catalog-frontend/tree/master/portal) folder;

+- `/app/src/assets/env.js`: this file contains the environment variables to run the application in development mode.
+In development mode, the Angular does not read `./env_files/frontend.env` file. `env.js` contains the same variables than `frontend.env` file.

 Environment variables file is named as `./env_files/frontend.env` and its variables are: